derekenos/femtoweb/README.md

 ### routing

-Registering a function as the handler for requests to a certain URL path is accomplished using the [route](https://github.com/derekenos/femtoweb/blob/master/server.py#L285) decorator.
+Registering a function as the handler for requests to a certain URL path is accomplished using the [route](https://github.com/derekenos/femtoweb/blob/master/server.py#L285) decorator:

-It's used like this:
 ```
 @route(<path_regex_string>, methods=(<method>, ...))
 def handler(request):